zfsnap/zfsnap/README.md

 The main advantages of zfsnap are its portability, simplicity, and performance.
-It is written purely in /bin/sh and does not require any additional software — other than typical *nix utilies.
+It is written purely in /bin/sh and does not require any additional software — other than core *nix utilies.

 zfsnap stores all the information it needs about a snapshot directly in its name;
 no database or special ZFS properties are needed.
 The information is stored in